deepr41/budget_bot/CONTRIBUTING.md

-# Contributing to DollarBot
+# Contributing to BudgetBot

 Follow the set of guidelines below to contribute to DollarBot!

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/aditikilledar/dollar_bot_SE23/blob/main/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/deepr41/budget_bot/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to upload this code.
 Please report unacceptable behavior to akilled@ncsu.edu.

 Note that this project is created as part of CSC 510 Coursework at NC State University for Fall'23.